napiorkowskimarcin/416_kik/README.md

 ![](gitphoto/202100305-1.PNG)

 - Important - created on php 8.0
+- Important - no support for IE - used Object entries

 - Arrange .env to your username and password
 - create kik database